 CPT 99204 – 25-R03.0

-While modifier 24 is applicable for services like major surgery performed about 2 months ago and currently for unrelated conditions to surgery.
+While modifier 24 is applicable for services like major surgery performed about two months ago and currently for unrelated conditions to surgery.
 Modifier 24 will be appended with that unrelated E/M service.

 CPT 99204 is appropriate to bill with POS 11 (Clinician’s office) or POS 22 (represents Hospital outpatient facility).

-If there is any other services or procedure provided on the same day in conjunction with E/M that is distinct or separately identifiable service, modifier 25 is allowed to append with that service.
+If any other services or procedure is provided on the same day in conjunction with E/M that is a distinct or separately identifiable service, modifier 25 is allowed to append with that service.

-A maximum of 1 unit of 99204 can be billed on the same day by the Same Physician or 2 units can be billed for unavoidable circumstances with proper medical documentation support on a given date.
+A maximum of 1 unit of 99204 can be billed on the same day by the Same Physician, or two units can be billed for unavoidable circumstances with proper medical documentation support on a given date.

-The following are examples of when it is appropriate to use 99204 CPT code.
+The following are examples of when using the 99204 CPT code is appropriate.

 58 y/o male with a PMH of HTN, HLD, hypothyroidism presenting to the hospital outpatient setting because of a headache and high blood pressure before arrival.

-The patient was laying down in bed at 10 pm when he began having a gradual onset pulsating frontal and occipital headache.
+The patient was lying in bed at 10 p.m. when he began having a gradual onset pulsating frontal and occipital headache.
 He reports the pain became very severe.

-His headaches are usually associated with HTN and when he took his BP it was 210/100.
+His headaches are usually associated with HTN; when he took his BP, it was 210/100.
 He denies associated dizziness, chest pain, shortness of breath, motor weakness, numbness/tingling, abdominal pain, nausea/vomiting.

-51 y/o f with hx of hld coming in for an episode of syncope/near syncope tonight which was witnessed by her partner.
+51 y/o f with hx of held coming in for an episode of syncope/near syncope tonight, which was witnessed by her partner.

 She began using a Nicotine patch for the first time tonight.
-One hour after using a nicotine patch while laying in bed she had a brief episode of feeling hot, numbness, and tingliness in her b/l hands, “gas discomfort” in her stomach, headache.
+One hour after using a nicotine patch while laying in bed, she had a brief episode of feeling hot, numbness, and tingling in her b/l hands, “gas discomfort” in her stomach, and headache.

-Partner states she was only out for a few seconds before perking up to normal.
-Pt states she has had episodes like this in the past but several years ago.
-No known cardiac hx.
+Partner states she was only out briefly before perking up to standard.
+Pt states she has had episodes like this, but several years ago—no known cardiac hx.

-Physicians plan to order CBC, CMP, mg, phos, trop, EKG, Tylenol, Pepcid, Zofran
+Physicians plan to order CBC, CMP, mg, phos, trop, EKG, Tylenol, Pepcid, and Zofran.